 Welcome to 1st Grade!

 St. Frances Cabrini School has high expectations for all its students and I set high goals for my 1st graders, actively engaging them in learning.
 Using positive motivation and constant encouragement, the students consistently reach their goals and continually “reach for the stars."
 God wants us to always be the best that we can be!
 Upon entering the classroom, there is a visual reminder of how we should always begin our school day: “Love God and Love Others."
+Each child is unique in God's eyes and will bloom and grow at his/her own rate with help from both actively involved parents and school staff teaming up for your child's successes.

-The main focus of first grade is that God is our Father who created us and loves us and we praise God’s goodness.
+The main focus of 1st grade is that God is our Father who created us and loves us and we praise God’s goodness.
 It’s a wonderful time to remind them of how special they are and how each person is a precious child of God.

 - Prayer comes naturally; enjoys ceremony and ritual